SNStatComp/rulemanager/README.md

 ## Design considerations and conditions for this package

+- Build an API that supports basic operations/user stories.
+These can then be used to build applications that support specific workflows.
 - Independence of database implementation.
 By default [SQLite](https://sqlite.org) is used but all fundamental operations are polymorphic and can be extended to other databases.